swiftlang/swift-evolution/proposals/xxxx-array-expression-trailing-closures.md

   "a"
 }

-[String] { // error: closure expression is unused
-  "a"
-}

-let value = [String]
-{ // error: closure expression is unused
+// error: closure expression is unused let value = [String]
+{
   "a"
 }
 ```